-Q22 Which are the important fiber crops of India?
+Which are the important fiber crops of India?
 Mention the major producing areas of cotton crop.
-Write about the geographical conditions required for the growth of the most important fiber crop.
+Write about the geographical conditions required for the growth of this important fiber crop.

 Cotton, jute, hemp and natural silk are the major fibre crops of India.